Signal Boost FAQ

 Recipients will be paired with an experienced mentor, provided with professional recording equipment and access to software to help them realise their audio goals, and will attend a series of intensive workshops led by some of Australia’s leading podcast, radio industry and sonic arts professionals.

 The Wheeler Centre works with each Signal Boost participant to support their creative growth and develop their audio skills, and also assists them with building a network of peers, gaining insight into the industry and accessing a range of professional development opportunities.

 Will I receive any money?

 Yes!
-Throughout the programme, participants will be commissioned to complete 3 audio works to be showcased on the Wheeler Centre’s platforms.
+Throughout the programme, participants will be paid an honorarium of $4000 to complete 3 audio works to be showcased on the Wheeler Centre’s platforms.
 There may be further paid opportunities available throughout the programme.